-On Sunday 13th January we continued our new series.
+On Sunday 27th January we finished our series 'Your Hearts Desire'.

 In this blog you will find a summary of the talk.